decentraland/adr/content/ADR-133-scene-runtime.md

 The exposed RPC modules are defined in the [protocol repository](https://github.com/decentraland/protocol/blob/main/proto/decentraland/kernel/apis/engine_api.proto).

-> TODO: define and document naming conventions about code generation for modules

 ```ts
 // `require` instantiates a proxy to a RPC module.
 Every exposed function